Your Path to a Straighter Smile

 When Should a Child First See an Orthodontist?

 You should schedule a time for your son or daughter to see an orthodontist before they are seven years old.
 The American Association of Orthodontics recommends this early visit because at this age, children usually still have some of their baby teeth.
 Your child’s permanent smile is largely dependent on their baby, or primary teeth—whether they are crooked or straight, the amount of space they leave for the permanent teeth to erupt greatly influences their alignment.
-That’s why it’s a good idea to have Dr. Jeff or Dr. Jen examine your child’s smile while they still have baby teeth.
+That’s why it’s a good idea to have Dr. Jeff, Dr. Jen, or Dr. Soorya examine your child’s smile while they still have baby teeth.

 In addition, this early examination gives them the chance to treat thumb sucking or mouth breathing if they are concerns.
 Also, some children are well served by wearing special appliances that will make treatment with traditional braces more efficient when they are teenagers.